Owoscaw/Notes-for-school/Computer science/Unit 8 - Algorithms/Limits of Computation.md

 ## Heuristic methods:

 Not all intractable problems are equally hard.
 Approximations can be found by finding a solution that may not be perfect, however is adequate for practical purposes.
 This is done frequently when finding [[Travelling salesman problem|solutions to the tsp]].

+Often, as technology develops, non-computable problems can be considered computable through heurstic methods.

+## The halting problem:

+This is the problem of determining, for any given input, whether a program will finish running in a finite amount of time.
+Alan Turing proved, in 1936, that the halting problem cannot be solved for any input and any program.
+He also proved that for a set of inputs to a program, the halting problem can be solved.
+It cannot be solved for every input on any machine.

+`